nextapps-de/mikado/README.md

 #### Limitations

 Proxy actually comes with some limitations on template expressions.
-Improving those restrictions is already work in progress and will release in v0.5.0.
+Improving those restrictions is already work in progress and will release soon.

 1.&nbsp;Fields from deeply nested data objects are not reactive:
 ```js